How US states have banned, limited or protected abortion

 Political control: Arkansas’ legislature is controlled by Republicans who have supported dozens of abortion bans and restrictions in recent years.
 Republican Gov. Asa Hutchinson also has supported bans on abortion with some exceptions.
 He’s term-limited and leaves office in January.
 Republican nominee Sarah Sanders, press secretary to former President Donald Trump, is widely favored in the November election to succeed him.

-Background: Arkansas law currently bans most abortions 20 weeks into a woman’s pregnancy, with exceptions for rape, incest and the life of the mother.
+Background: Arkansas already had a law banning most abortions 20 weeks into a woman’s pregnancy, with exceptions for rape, incest and the life of the mother.
 The state has several other bans that have been struck down or blocked by courts in recent years, including an outright abortion ban enacted last year that doesn’t include rape or incest exceptions.
-That ban has been blocked by a federal judge, and the state has appealed the ruling.
+That ban has been blocked by a federal judge, and the state has appealed.

-Effect of Supreme Court ruling: The state is expected to ban abortion under a “trigger law” it enacted in 2019 that conditions a ban on such a ruling.
-That ban, along with the outright ban that’s been blocked by a federal judge in the state, only allows exceptions to protect the life of the mother in a medical emergency.
+Effect of Supreme Court ruling: Arkansas has a law it enacted in 2019 that bans nearly all abortions now that Roe is overturned.
+That ban, along with the outright ban that’s been blocked by a federal judge, only allows exceptions to protect the life of the mother in a medical emergency.
 Hutchinson has said he thinks bans should include rape and incest exceptions, but he has not called on the Legislature to add those to either of the bans.

 CALIFORNIA